Local Minimum Wage

 Yes, the local minimum wage applies to people under the age of 18.

 The Colorado Department of Labor and Employment (CDLE) is fully authorized to investigate and issue orders to remedy violations of labor laws, including an employer’s failure to pay wages.
-Guidance on demand for payment of wages and making a complaint against an employer can be found on the CDLE website.
+Get CDLE guidance on demand for payment of wages and making a complaint against an employer.
 Additional information is available on the Boulder District Attorney’s website.

 If you have been the victim of a crime, including wage theft, please contact the District Attorney’s Office 303-441-3700.